 The Department of History is also responsible for coordinating the delivery of the HDip in LDCS at the Office Training Wing of the Infantry School at the Military College.
 The HDip is available to Defence Forces and overseas military personnel taking the Junior Command and Staff Course and is taught in partnership with the military Directing Staff at the Military College.
-The Co-ordinator is Dr Ian Speller.
+Co-ordinator: Dr Ian Speller.